DATA SECURITY POLICY

 Security administrators will use forensic techniques, including reviewing system logs, looking for gaps in logs, reviewing intrusion detection logs, interviewing witnesses, and interviewing the incident victim to determine how the incident was caused.
 Only authorized personnel will perform interviews or examine evidence, and the authorized personnel may vary by situation.

 Notifying Clients of an Incident

-Clients will be notified via email within one (1) hour upon detection and confirmation of any incident that compromises access to the service, compromises data, or otherwise affects Users.
+Clients will be notified as noted in their agreement upon detection and confirmation of any incident that compromises access to the service, compromises data, or otherwise affects Users.
 Clients will receive a status update every four (4) hours and upon incident resolution.